eendebakpt/oapackage/docs/data.rst

 Command line interface
 ----------------------

-Included in the packages are several command line tools.
-For each tool help can be obtained from the command line by using the switch ``-h``.
+Several command line tools are included in the Orthogonal Array package.
+For each tool, help can be obtained from the command line by using the switch ``-h``.
-The tools are:
+The tools include the following:

 `oainfo`
-    This program reads Orthogonal Array packagedata files and reports the contents of the files.
+    This program reads Orthogonal Array package data files and reports the contents of the files.
 For example:

     .. code-block:: console